axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ##### Concept
 A concept topic explains background information and provides context-specific knowledge on a particular concept.
 The goal of a concept topic is to help readers understanding, not to teach concepts or provide steps in a task.

+A concept topic works well if:
+* It answers questions "What is this?", "Why should I use it?", "How does it work?"
+* It gives context to a subject or topic that your readers might not have.
+* It provides essential facts, background, and diagrams to help your readers build a foundational understanding of a product or topic.
+* It explains the background about a concept that might not be evident in reference or how-to articles.
+* It helps readers make connections between related concepts, and form a better understanding of the subject.

+*How to write a concept topic?*

 To write a concept topic, use the [concept template](./templates.md#concept).

-When writing, follow these tips:
-* Answer questions "What is this?" and "Why should I use it?"
-* Give context to a subject or topic that your readers might not have.
-* Provide essential facts, background, and diagrams to help your readers build a foundational understanding of a product or topic.
-* Explain the background about a concept that might not be evident in reference or how-to articles.
-* Help readers make connections between related concepts, and form a better understanding of the subject.
+*Guidelines for writing each part of a concept topic*

+1\.
+Title

-To write a title for a concept topic, use a noun or a noun phrase.
-For example: "Rewards", "Slashing rules", "Introduction to nodes".
+To write a title for a concept topic, use a noun or a noun phrase to describe the subject.
+For example: "Rewards", "Introduction to nodes".

+2\.
+An "overview/introduction" section

+Write one or two paragraphs describing the main idea of the topic.

+3\.
+A "concept body" section

-Think about structuring concept articles like you would for a presentation to a group who doesn't know anything about the concept.
-Introduce ideas gradually, so your audience can grow their understanding of the concept.
+Think about structuring the body of a concept topic like you would a presentation to a group who doesn't know anything about the topic.
+Introduce ideas gradually, so your audience can grow their understanding of the topic.

-It can be easy to blend explanations with other types of content, like how-tos or references.
+It can be easy to blend explanations with other types of content, like tasks or references.
 But you should avoid doing so.

 Here are some tips to avoid mixing documentation types:
 * Avoid instructions, procedures, or any content that doesn't focus solely on building upon the conceptual understanding of the concept.
 * If you find yourself writing steps or describing how to do something in detail in your concept topic, you need to shift your focus away from describing the tasks, and go back to the concept.
 Remind yourself of the main goal of your topic.